 The commencement of the new Companies Act is planned for 1 June 2015.
 All companies must therefore consider the steps to take so as to align their structures with the new legal regime.

 Our Corporate Law Department has put together the resources on this page as an introduction the Companies Bill and the steps that companies may need to take to prepare for its enactment and commencement.

-For the most part, the Companies Bill simply restates the existing law without changes.
-However, the Companies Bill is also a reforming statute which contains streamlining reforms in areas such as governance, legal capacity and mergers.
+For the most part, the Companies Act simply restates the existing law without changes.
+However, the Act is also a reforming statute which contains streamlining reforms in areas such as governance, legal capacity and mergers.